Civil War Trust

 While the veterans who established Chickamauga and Chattanooga as the first national military park in the late 19th century hoped to see the Reed’s Bridge area preserved, financial constraints precluded this key land from becoming part of the park.
 Consequently, virtually every battlefield tour of Chickamauga in the past century has struggled to interpret this important action, since the land was in private hands and difficult to access.
 As early as 1998, the Civil War Trust and officials at Chickamauga and Chattanooga NMP identified the Reed’s Bridge area as a top priority for purchase.

 Finally, in August 2013, the Trust had the opportunity to make this dream a reality, announcing a national fundraising campaign to protect Reed’s Bridge.
 Thanks to the availability of federal matching grants through the American Battlefield Protection Program and major contributions from the Lyndhurst Foundation of Chattanooga, the Williams Family Foundation of Georgia and the Georgia Battlefields Association, as well as the generous contributions of numerous individual donors, in only two months the Trust was able to successfully complete fundraising on this project.
-Although the Trust anticipates that the land will eventually become part of the national park, the organization will act as its steward and caretaker until that transfer can take place.

 The Trust also used the occasion of the signature event to publically thank Governor Bill Haslam and the Tennessee General Assembly for creation of a new state-wide matching grants program to protect Civil War battlefields in the Volunteer State.
 The new Civil War or War Between the States Site Preservation Fund, is the second state-level matching grant program for Civil War-era site preservation in the country, and creates new opportunities for historic land preservation in Tennessee.